 - Wireless Internet

 As you walk up to the home, the inviting, private pool is at the front of the home.
-Upon entering the front door there is a casual living room on the left side with a enormous, sectional couch.
+Upon entering the front door there is a casual living room on the left side with a sizable, sectional couch.
 To the right of the front door is another living room, the dining room and kitchen.
 Two modest decks can be found off of this area where you can relax after a day at the beach.
-The dining area has a monstrous wooden table with enough seating for 12 - 14.
-Guests will relish the sizable, open kitchen with tons of counter top space.
+The dining area has a colossal wooden table with enough seating for 12 - 14.
+Guests will appreciate the sizable, open kitchen with tons of counter top space.
 This open living and dining area has beautiful vaulted ceilings with wood beams.
 The living room also includes a 50 inch flat panel TV as well as a sleeper couch for additional visitors.

 Off of the living area is a bedroom with a king size bed and a trundle bed with 2 twins.
-It has a private bath with double sinks, a separate shower and sizable whirlpool tub.
+It has a private bath with double sinks, a separate shower and generous whirlpool tub.
 This bedroom also has access to the front pool area.
 On the other side of the home, past the second living room, are the three other bedrooms.
 The first bedroom has a king size bed, a trundle bed with 2 twins and a French door leading to a modest outdoor space.
 It also has a private bath with a shower.
 The second bedroom also has a king size bed with a private bath with separate shower.
 The third bedroom has a king size bed with a door to a modest outdoor space.
 It has a private bath with the standard tub/shower combination.
 Additionally, there is a half bath off of the living area.
-This Striking 5th row sea home is a mere 2 or 3 min. walk to the beach.
-It is the ideal home for a family holiday with its open floor plan and the cavernous living areas.
+This appealing 5th row sea home is a mere 2 or 3 min. walk to the beach.
+It is the ideal home for a family holiday with its open floor plan and the big living areas.

 Money Saving Strategies